Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 ## Configure Environment Variables

-Before starting the application, verify that your `.env` file contains secure production values.
+Before starting the application, verify that the `.env` file contains secure production values.

 Recommended secrets include:

 * `JWT_SECRET` – A strong, randomly generated 256-bit secret.
 * `POSTGRES_PASSWORD` – A secure password for the PostgreSQL database.
-* `SPRING_MAIL_PASSWORD` – The SMTP provider's application password.
+* `SPRING_MAIL_PASSWORD` – The application password for your SMTP provider.

 ## Initialize the Database

-Database migrations are executed automatically through Flyway during application startup.
+Database migrations are executed automatically by Flyway during application startup.

-For an initial deployment, start the database first:
+For the initial deployment, start the database first:

 ```bash
 docker compose up -d postgres